wp-plugins/authorizenet-woocommerce-lightweight-addon/readme.txt

 4. This plugin readily works on developmentment server.
 5. This plugin does not requires SSL.
 6. This plugin does not store Card Details anywhere.
-7. You can check for Testing Card No Here http://developer.authorize.net/faqs/#testccnumbers
+7. You can check for Testing Card No <a href="http://developer.authorize.net/faqs/#testccnumbers">Here</a>
 8. This plugin requires CURL installed.
 9. This plugin does not support Pre Order or Subscriptions
 10. This plugin does not support Refunds in woocommmerce interface